Logiqx/wst-results/docs/events/guidance/README.md

 ### Device Guidance

-Everyone must use a suitable GPS device during the Farrell Cup.
+Everyone must use a suitable GPS device during the Farrel Cup.

 The Motion LCD and Motion Mini are ideal, but they are no longer being produced.